 CRG Summer Internship Programme

-4th Summer Internship Program for Undergraduate Students
+10th Summer Internship Programme for Undergraduate Students

-A maximum of 8 internship positions will be awarded in 2016.
+A maximum of 6 internship positions will be awarded in 2022.

-- Candidates may not have received an undergraduate degree at the time of the internship (Summer 2016)
+- Candidates may not have received an undergraduate degree at the time of the internship (Summer 2022).

-- Candidates may not have previously obtained a “CRG Summer Internship”
+- Candidates may not have previously obtained a “CRG Summer Internship”.

-- High level of English
+- High level of English.

 Positions will be awarded on a competitive basis taking into consideration the student’s academic records and the motivation & reference letter(s).
-Each student will be matched with a specific laboratory based on the student’s interest and background.

 The application will include the following information:

-- The registration form duly completed
+- The registration form duly completed in English.

 - Your most recent academic transcript, which should include the title of the courses you have completed thus far and the grades you received.